rtavenar/hdr/content/parts/01/dtw/dtw_gi.md

 # DTW with Global Invariances

 <!-- #region {"tags": ["popout"]} -->
-**Note.** This work was part of Titouan Vayer's PhD thesis.
+**Note.** This work is part of Titouan Vayer's PhD thesis.
-We were co-supervising Titouan together with Laetitia Chapel and Nicolas Courty.
+We are co-supervising Titouan together with Laetitia Chapel and Nicolas Courty.
 <!-- #endregion -->

 In this work we address the problem of comparing time series while taking